-The price for lunch under NSLP will be $4.00 for full price, $.40 for reduced and free for students that are eligible for reduced priced student meals.
-Families can complete a Free and reduced price meal application online at Family.TitanK12.com.
+The price for lunch under NSLP will be $4.50 for full price, $.40 for reduced and free for students that are eligible for reduced priced student meals.
+Families can complete a Free and reduced price meal application online at https://linqconnect.com/.
 The monthly lunch menu is available on our School Nutrition website by clicking here.

 Voyager Academy will continue to offer a hot lunch meal option this school year.
-Our lunch vendor for 2021-22 will be K & W Cafeteria!
+Our lunch vendor for 2023-24 is K & W Cafeteria!
 Hot meals will be delivered daily to each school prior to meal time.
 The meals are made fresh offsite at K&W’s kitchen.
 They are delivered in individual hermetically sealed meal plates kept warm in commercial grade insulated food delivery bags.

 We will only serve meals to students who have pre-ordered and paid for lunch.
 We will order the exact number for lunches purchased.
 There is no way for a student to eat if a parent does not pre-order online or send in a bag lunch.
 The Food and Nutrition website (coming soon) will allow parents to pre-order meals, add funds to their family portal, track your meals balance and view your families order history.
 All families participating in the school’s lunch program regardless of their status (Free, Reduced or Paid) have to use this system to pre-order the meals.
 All meal orders must be in by 5pm Monday the week before the week the meal is being pre-ordered.
 There is a 7 day advance order cutoff policy to allow the vendor time for meal planning and preparation.